 Boards, Commissions & Initiatives

-We work to provide advocacy for seniors and adults with disabilities.
+We work to provide advocacy for older adults and adults with disabilities.
 Aging and Adult Services is advised by three consumer advisory boards: the Commission on Aging, Commission on Disabilities and the IHSS Public Authority Advisory Committee.
 It also serves as the Area Agency on Aging

-In 2007, the Mental Health Services Act provided funding to continue and support staff efforts to address racial, ethnic, and cultural disparities within Behavioral Health and Recovery Services.
+In 2007, the Mental Health Services Act provided funding to continue and support staff efforts to address racial, ethnic, and cultural disparities in the delivery of and access to mental health and substance use services in the community.
 These Initiatives were created to focus on health disparities in access and quality of care for underserved, unserved and inappropriately served cultural and ethnic communities and identify the workforce development needs of staff of these communities.

 San Mateo County has an active Mental Health & Substance Abuse Recovery Commission (MHSARC).
 From its founding in 1958 until October 2010, the Commission was called the Mental Health Board.
 The Commission recognizes that mental illness and substance abuse are often co-occurring and interrelated, and supports the merger of Mental Health Services and Alcohol and Other Drug Services into the Division of Behavioral Health & Recovery Services.